ajlanghorn/continuous-compliance/README.md

 Finally, for this step, we're going to create an IAM role.
 This role will allow Config to access the S3 bucket and SNS topic we created above, and get configuration details for services that are supported by Config.
 Supported services and resources are [documented on the AWS website](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html).

-To do this, firstly copy the following in to a new file:
+To do this, firstly copy the following in to a new file called `assumerolepolicy.json`:

 ```
 {